Sphynx: Cat Breed Profile and Information

 • Weight: Sphynx usually weigh between 6 to 12 pounds

-• Coat and colour: The skin colour and the patterns vary from Sphynx to Sphynx
+• Coat and color: The skin color and the patterns vary from Sphynx to Sphynx

-• Life expectancy: Sphynx can live a little longer than 9 to 15 years but that rarely happens.
+• Life expectancy: Sphynx can live slightly longer than 9 to 15 years, but that rarely happens.

 Characteristics of a Sphynx cat

-When it comes to being affectionate, this cat has a high level of affection you could easily find yourself rubbing on them all day.
+Regarding being affectionate, this cat has a high level of affection.
+You could easily find yourself rubbing on them all day.

-Friendliness could pass for their middle names too as mingling with other pets, and people have never been a problem for Sphynx because they are naturally friendly.
+Friendliness could also pass for their middle names, as mingling with other pets and people has never been a problem for Sphynx because they are naturally friendly.

 However, If you have kids, you might want to take the relationship between them and your cat a little slow as a Sphynx kid-friendliness level is medium.

-Unlike some other species of cats that need a lot of exercises, the Sphynx cat has a very low need for running around and exercising.
+Unlike other cats that need a lot of exercise, the Sphynx cat has a shallow need for running around and exercising.

-These felines are super playful because they have so much energy to burn for fun and they are highly trainable compared to some other stubborn cat species.
+These felines are super playful because they have so much energy to burn for fun and are highly trainable compared to other stubborn cat species.

-Regarding intelligence, the Sphynx cats are geniuses and have a very high tenancy to vocalize, and they also have lots of social needs which makes having them around and caring for them more manageable.
+Regarding intelligence, the Sphynx cats are geniuses with a very high tenancy to vocalize.
+They also have many social needs, making caring for them and having them around more manageable.

 History of the Sphynx cat breed